 Moms, we know you are busy.
 Especially those of you who are also currently pregnant — you aren’t just busy; you are bone-tired, exhausted.
 Trust me.
 I feel your pain.
 A perfectly kept, magazine-ready house probably isn’t even on your radar at this point.
-Or if it is, it’s probably somewhere toward the bottom of your To Do List (next to working out and finding a cure for cancer).
+Or if it is, it’s probably somewhere toward the bottom of your to-do list (next to working out and finding a cure for cancer).
 And you know what?
 That’s okay.
-Nowadays, you may consider yourself lucky to get a daily shower and a load of laundry done while hopping over toys, side stepping that pile of ironing you keep avoiding like the plague, and shooting the dirty breakfast dishes the stink eye.
+Nowadays, housekeeping is rarely a priority when you consider yourself lucky just to get a daily shower and a load of laundry done.
 Thank God for understanding spouses and significant others who either look the other way (or keep their mouths shut)!

 But in all honesty, it really doesn’t have to be this way.
 Here’s a little known secret to housekeeping success: “clean enough” is still clean — no one should be eating off your floors anyway (except maybe the dog and he’s good).
 I am here to tell you that you can keep a clean house, and it doesn’t have to kill you.
 Just a few stolen hours to yourself each week (think nap time or preschool), and you could have even more quality time to spend with your family, in a house that doesn’t look and smell like a total dump.